AntonAksonov/Test-Task/index.md

 #### Background

-From the day one official idea and concept of Facebook was being a tool to connect people, their families and their friends.
-Therefore for Facebook brand and business, comments are great communication instrument to develop.
-Another reason is opportunity for bigger amount of people to communicate publicly.
-This tool opens up possibility to spread interesting facts, knowledge or news among bigger amount of people and do it much faster than it is by using only private massages or posts.
+From day one, Facebook's main idea and concept is a tool to connect people, their families, and friends.
+Therefore for Facebook's brand and business, comments are a great communication instrument to develop.
+Another reason is an opportunity for a more significant amount of people to communicate publicly.
+Therefore, this tool opens up the possibility of spreading exciting facts, knowledge, or news among many people and doing it much faster than using only private messages or posts.

 #### Feature value and objective

 <img src="docs/assets/value.png" alt="drawing" />

-#### How does it work?
+#### How it works

-As a user of social network Facebook you can take part in public communication by leaving a comment under your own or someone’s post, photo, video or live video stream.
-You can use additional features like attaching photo, stickers, GIFs or emojis to your own comment or send a reaction to someone else’s comment
+As a user of the social network Facebook you can take part in public communication by leaving a comment under your own or someone's post, photo, video, or live video stream.
+In addition, you can use additional features like attaching pictures, stickers, GIFs, or emojis to your comment or send a reaction to someone else's comment.

 #### Mockups:

 ##### Mobile app

-*   comments under photo on user page
+*   comments under the photo on a user page

 | <img src="docs/assets/photo_2021-11-28 10.08.05 (1).jpeg" alt="drawing" width="300"/> | <img src="docs/assets/photo_2021-11-28 10.08.04.jpeg" alt="drawing" width="300"/> |

-*   comments under post in news feed
+*   comments under the post in a news feed

 | <img src="docs/assets/photo_2021-11-28 09.57.57.jpeg" alt="drawing" width="300"/> | <img src="docs/assets/photo_2021-11-28 10.08.00.jpeg" alt="drawing" width="300"/> |

 ##### Web browser

-*   comments under photo on user page
+*   comments under the photo on a user page

 ![img](docs/assets/photo_2021-11-28 09.57.49.jpeg)

-*   comments under video on user page
+*   comments under the video on a user page

 ![img](docs/assets/photo_2021-11-28 09.57.51.jpeg)

 #### User scenarios

 * Ann is a content manager for a booking agency.
-Every time there is a new event coming on she makes a post about it including specific details like date, venue, prices, maybe some limitations on the entrance.
-Usually there’s a lot of questions and reactions in the comments of the post.
-They contain everything from emotional reactions about upcoming event to organisational questions about place, tickets or date.
-As a content manager Ann can use this questions in next posts functional requirement, make them clearer and do her job better.
+Every time there is a new event coming on, she posts about it, including specific details like date, venue, prices, and maybe some limitations on the entrance.
+Usually, there's a lot of questions and reactions in the comments under the post.
+They contain everything from emotional reactions about an upcoming event to organizational questions about the place, tickets, or date.
+As a content manager, Ann can use these questions in the following posts as a functional requirement, make them more straightforward and do her job better.

-* Max is a support manager for a booking agency were Ann is working.
+* Max is a customer support manager for a booking agency where Ann is working.
 He helps with all the questions and problems that customers have.
-They can send questions by email, call by the phone, write a personal massage to a Facebook page, or leave the comment under the post they have questions about.
-The last one is especially helpful for Max because he can reply publicly to customers comments so that other customers with the same questions can see it.
+They can send questions by email, call by phone, write a personal message to a Facebook page, or leave a comment under the post.
+The last one is beneficial for Max because he can reply publicly to customers' comments so that other customers with the same questions can see it.

-* Jack bought a ticket for upcoming concert of the band he’ve been a fan of for a long time.
-The band is brought to the city by the booking agency were Ann and Max are working.
-Jack knows that the agency has an active facebook page so he goes to check it out.
-There he sees the post about event he’ve bought a ticket to and starts to interact with other people in the comments showing that he’s happy and looking forward to go there.
-He send photos of himself with the band in other city, use funny stickers and communicates actively.
-The moderator who is interested in activity on the page sees it and makes a context to get a free ticket for being the most active fan.
+* Jack bought a ticket for the band's upcoming concert he's been a fan of for a long time.
+The band is brought to the city by the booking agency where Ann and Max are working.
+Jack knows that the agency has an active Facebook page, so he goes to check it out.
+He sees the post about the event he's bought a ticket to and starts interacting with other people in the comments, showing that he's happy and looking forward to going there.
+He sends photos of himself with the band in another city, uses funny stickers, and communicates actively.
+The moderator interested in the activity on the page sees it and makes a context to get a free ticket for being the most active fan.
 Surely Jack wins the ticket and takes his friend to the concert for free.

 ### Functional / Non-Functional requirements